Relief and excitement as school finally returns - Shepparton News

 Relief and excitement as school finally returnsBy Morgan Dyer

-Teachers, children and parents across the state breathed a sigh of relief and felt a surge of excitement yesterday as students from Years 3 to 6 returned to school.
+Teachers, children and parents across the state breathed a sigh of relief and felt a surge of excitement on Tuesday as students from Years 3 to 6 returned to school.

 After nine weeks of home learning, Shepparton's St Georges Road Primary School students had a spring in their step walking back into the school yard.